liquidmelon/adapt-component-pageJumper/README.md

+#button positioning

+change this style in .jumpnav to position the button, default is left:
+text-align: left;
+text-align: center;
+text-align: right;

 ## Limitations

 it is recommended to jump to pages only within the same submenu due to the default behavior of the navigation's back button.